onaio/enketo-express/README.md

 This app does not (yet) manage [OpenRosa form authentication](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI) for protected forms, i.e. it does not have a login page, does not store credentials and does not itself manage any sessions.

-It does allow you to use _external authentication_, i.e. the authentication management of your form and data server.
-It re-directs users to a login page on your server and simply passes any cookies back to your server whenever it makes a request.
-It is up to your server to authenticate based on the cookie content.
-It requires any enketo-express webform page to have access to these browser cookies and therefore practically means both your server and enketo-express have to be on the same domain (a different subdomain is possible when setting cross-domain cookies).
-It also requires the login page to have a mechanism for redirecting the authenticated user via a query string parameter.
+It does enable the use of _external authentication_, i.e. the authentication management of your form and data server.
+Whenever a request (form, formlist, submission) requires authentication, enketo-express re-directs the user to a login page on the form and data server and simply passes any cookies back to that server whenever it makes a request.
+It is up to the form and data server to authenticate based on the cookie content.
+It requires any enketo-express webform page to have access to these browser cookies.
+This will normally require that both the form and data server as well as enketo-express have to be on the same domain (a different subdomain is possible when setting cross-domain cookies).
+It also requires the login page to have a mechanism for redirecting the authenticated user back, via a query string parameter.

 To make use of external authentication set the following in [config.json](config/config.json):